 See how celebrities cope with the pain caused by migraines.
 Learn their methods used to prevent and relieve migraine pain.Migraine Triggers

 Do you have frequent headaches?
 Learn the most common headache triggers for tension headaches, sinus headaches, cluster headaches and migraine.
 They include red wine, skipping meals, and smoke.
-Find medical treatments that work, like diet, exercise, massage, and physical therapy.How Do You Get Rid of a Migraine Fast?
+Find medical treatments that work, like diet, exercise, massage, and physical therapy.Is CADASIL a Terminal Illness?

 Migraines are a type of headache and seizures are the main symptom of epilepsy.
 Migraine headaches and seizures are two different neurological problems that have similar signs, symptoms, and auras, for example, sensitivity to light (photophobia) and sound, irritability, nausea, and vomiting.Symptoms unique to migraine and migraine auras are water retention, problems sleeping, appetite changes, and talkativeness.
 Symptoms unique to seizure and seizures auras are depression, a feeling of heaviness, a feeling that a seizure is approaching, and depression.